GAC Aion UT vs Kia K4

 Drivetrain

-The GAC Aion UT runs a pure electric powertrain producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
+The GAC Aion UT uses a Electric producing 150kW and 210Nm of torque, sent through a automatic to a FWD layout.
 It covers the 0-100km/h sprint in 7.3 seconds.

 The GAC Aion UT has the clear power advantage at 150kW vs 110kW.
+In the real-world sprint, the GAC Aion UT is 2.5s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort